• Skip to primary navigation

 • green stools

-However, if your baby has any of these other symptoms like blood in stool, frequent spitting up, lack of weight gain, or ezcema, then congratulations (sarcasm), you’re likely dealing with MSPI.
+However, if your baby has any of these other symptoms of MSPI, then that’s likely what you’re dealing with:

 What You Need To Know About The MSPI Baby

 I have been through the MSPI breastfeeding experience with both of my children.
-I can tell you that there is A LOT of misinformation out there, and that you need to be informed.
+I can tell you that there is A LOT of misinformation out there, and that you need to be informed in order to successfully navigate breastfeeding an MSPI baby.

-I’m telling you, I know more about this intolerance than they did.
+I’m telling you, I know more about this intolerance than both of these trained medical professionals did.

-So while you’re in the beginning stages of dealing with MSPI, here’s what you need to know:
+So while you’re in the beginning stages of dealing with MSPI, the next step is to know what to eat and what to watch out for.

-The following are safe for you and baby:
+The following vitamins and pain relievers are safe for you and baby:

 Nature Made Prenatal (does contain soybean oil and soy lecithin which is fine for most MSPI babies)